DangerousPrototypes/BusPirate5-firmware/scope.README.md

 * at the moment integration with the rest of the BP software is poor - in particular the analog subsystem gets locked out when the scope is grabbing samples
-* we're losing samples some times (I think) might be someone else with a hefty ISR
 * the scope does trigger processing from an ISR (might have to always do that)
-* periodically on long slow traces someone else seems to come in and grab the analog hardware